fls-bioinformatics-core/galaxy-tools/tools/trimmomatic/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+0.36.3     - Fix naming of output collections.
+Instead of all outputs being called
+             "Trimmomatic on collection NN" these will now be called "Trimmomatic on collection NN: paired" or "Trimmomatic on collection NN: unpaired".
 0.36.2     - Support fastqsanger.gz datatype.
 If fastqsanger.gz is used as input
              the output will also be fastqsanger.gz.
            - Use $_JAVA_OPTIONS to customize memory requirements.